Therapy courses and training organisations

 If you’ve made the decision to become a professional therapist, your first port of call should be to do some research into the type of training you need in order to qualify.
-If you are planning to take on clients and charge for your services, it is important that you are sufficiently qualified and insured.
-This is to protect both yourself and your clients.
+Here, we share tips on what to look for in a training organisation/course.

 Holistic training courses and schools - what to look for